 - Salaries for those in senior roles such as manager or director of occupational hygiene or with an established consultancy business can exceed £60,000.

 Salaries vary according to experience, qualifications, type of employer and location.
 Some employers may provide additional benefits, such as a company car, health insurance and pension schemes.

 Income figures are intended as a guide only.

-Working hours are typically 9am to 5pm, Monday to Friday, possibly with some extra hours.
-Weekend and evening work may be required occasionally.
+Although working hours are typically 9am to 5pm, Monday to Friday, this varies depending on the industry you work in.
+Shift work, weekend and evening work may be required in some roles.

-Postgraduate diplomas and Masters in occupational hygiene or health are available and some provide exemption from exams that are run by the British Occupational Hygiene Society (BOHS).
-See BOHS University Courses and Qualifications for details.
+Postgraduate diplomas and Masters in occupational hygiene or health are also available and some provide exemption from exams that are run by the BOHS.
+See BOHS Accredited Degrees for details.